Updated 20 June 2016: For a complete conference schedule go to http://www.isee2016.com/about-isee2016/schedule/.

 Dear ISEE members and friends,

-Click here to find the preliminary schedule of presentations for the upcoming ISEE conference.
 The sessions are organized according to the seven topics or tracks that were announced in the call for papers.
 Please review the schedule carefully.
 Some of the full sessions appear to be incomplete.
 Some papers are co-authored, and we need you to please indicate the presenters.

 Please also be reminded that only registered presenters will be listed in the conference program and on the conference website.
 Papers whose presenters have not registered will, unfortunately, have to be removed from the schedule.
 My sincere thanks to those colleagues who have agreed to serve as coordinators for the sevens topics/ tracks.
 They are: